How long do you have to wait before you can start running postpartum?

 Risks of Running Too Soon After Birth

-It is important to wait at least 12 weeks postpartum to begin running.
+It is important to wait at least 12 weeks after giving birth to begin running.
 While you might be eager to lose the baby weight, running too soon can set you back long-term.

-- Your body – your pelvic floor specifically – went through very real physical trauma during pregnancy and birth.
+• Your body went through very real physical trauma during pregnancy and birth.
 (Even if you had a C-section!)

-- The weight of the baby shifted how you carried your weight, often resulting in weaker glutes, especially in the gluteus medius (side butt).
+• The weight of the baby shifted how you carried your weight.
+This often results in weaker glutes, especially in the gluteus medius (side butt).

-- More than 2 out of 3 postpartum women deal with pelvic floor dysfunction, including: abdominal separation (diastasis recti), musculoskeletal pain, leaking and incontinence, as well as pelvic organ prolapse.
+• More than 2 out of 3 postpartum women deal with pelvic floor dysfunction.
+Symptoms include: abdominal separation, musculoskeletal pain, leaking and incontinence and pelvic organ prolapse.

 Running too soon can result in longer term pelvic floor problems.
-Specifically, running before your body is ready may increase your likelihood of pelvic organ prolapse and incontinence.
+Running before your body is ready may increase your likelihood of pelvic organ prolapse and incontinence.

 Wait 12 weeks, at least, to let your body heal.
 Listen to your body.
-Work on breathing, slowly incorporating walking and gentle, low impact exercises that support core and glute healing and strengthening.
+Work on breathing and slowly incorporate walking and gentle, low impact exercises.
+It’s best to focus on exercises that support core and glute healing and strengthening.

 How to Get Back to Running Postpartum

-Recently, a group of pelvic health physiotherapists developed a comprehensive set of guidelines to help women return to running safely.
-This research-backed report was designed to educate doctors and runners about the safe and timely return to the sport.
-However, each person should adapt it to their individual needs.
+A group of pelvic health therapists developed a set of guidelines to help women return to running safely.
+The goal of this report is to educate doctors and runners about returning to the sport.
+Each person should adapt it to their individual needs.

 7 Exercises to Help You Return to Running Postpartum

-To see if your body is ready to run after pregnancy, you should be able to achieve the following without pain, heaviness, dragging, or incontinence/leaking:
+To check if you’re ready to run postpartum, you should be able to do the following without pain, pressure, or leaking:

 1. Walking